How to Create Catchy Flat Illustration: Tips and Tricks

 Try textures

-Usage of textures adds the vividness to the picture, contributes individuality and effect of “hand-made”.
+Usage of textures adds vividness to the picture, contributes individuality, and gives the effect of “hand-made”.
 Also, it will soften the vector images.

 Textures may imitate: